BroadbandForum/usp/specification/e2e-message-exchange/index.md

 1. Prepare the USP Message (e.g., secure the message) where the number of payload datagrams (e.g., TLS Records) + the size of the USP Record doesn't exceed the E2EMTU.
 2. Indicate the start of the segmentation and transmit the first USP Record using the procedures defined in section USP Record Message Exchange.
 3. For each instance of the USP Record's payload element's record, segment the payload record indicating the start, in-process and completion status of the payload record in the USP Records's `payloadrec_sar_state` element.
 The integrity of the payload delineated is retained meaning that all segmentation does not occur across instances of the USP Record's payload element.
 The USP Record's `payload_sar_state` will either indicate that segmentation has begun or is in process.
-The `payload_sar_state` element is set to `1 – Begin segmentation` when the first instance of the payload element is segmented.
-Subsequent USP Record's payload_sar_state is set to `2 – Segmentation` in process unless it is the final USP Record.
+The `payload_sar_state` element is set to `BEGIN (1)` when the first instance of the payload element is segmented.
+Subsequent USP Record's payload_sar_state is set to `INPROCESS (2)` in process unless it is the final USP Record.
 4. The final USP Record indicates that the segmentation is complete.

 ##### Receiving Endpoint

 For each USP Message reassemble the segmented payload:

 1. When a USP Record that indicates segmentation has started, store the USP Records until a USP Record is indicated to be complete.
-A completed segmentation is where the USP Record's `payload_sar_state` and `payloadrec_sar_state` have a value of `3 – Complete segmentation`.
+A completed segmentation is where the USP Record's `payload_sar_state` and `payloadrec_sar_state` have a value of `COMPLETE (3)`.
 2. Follow the procedures in USP Record Retransmission to retransmit any USP Records that were not received.
 3. Once the USP Record is received that indicates that the segmentation is complete, reassemble the payload by appending the payloads using the monotonically increasing `sequence_id` element's value from the smaller number to larger sequence numbers.
 The reassembly keeps the integrity of the instances of the payload element's payload records.
 To keep the integrity of the payload record, the payload record is reassembled using the `payloadrec_sar_state` values.
 4. Reassembly of the payload that represents the USP Message is complete.